lockss/laaws-demo/README.md

 The dev/demo environment is configured via the `config/` tree of files.
-In most directories, a given file `foo.ext` might be accompanied by `foo.docker.ext` and `foo.jars.ext` is there is variant configuration for Docker mode or JAR mode.
+In most directories, a given file `foo.ext` might be accompanied by `foo.docker.ext` and `foo.jars.ext` if there is variant configuration for Docker mode or JAR mode.
 Furthermore, in many cases if there is a file `foo.txt`, you can create a customization file `foo.opt`, that is ignored by Git.
 In other words, you should not edit the `.txt` files, and instead consider them as a baseline to be